aryianj/weekly-calendar/README.md

 3. Expand it to be a monthly/daily/weekly calendar.
 4. Expand it to have more colorway options.
 5. Make the time dynamic instead of hard-coding it.

-~~6.
-Move the help/color clarifications to a separate pop-up screen to create more space for the notes.~~
+6. ~~Move the help/color clarifications to a separate pop-up screen to create more space for the notes.~~
 7. Add a feature so friends can request a hangout.
 8. Create a database for the friend request options.
 9. Generate automated testing.